danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    Open Microsoft Edge and navigate to the [Azure Portal](http://ms.portal.azure.com) to connect to Microsoft Azure Portal.
 Login with your subscriptions credential.

-1. Create a VM for pgBouncer
+1. Create a VM for PgBouncer

    Click on **+ Create a resource**, then click on **Create** unser **Virtual Machine**